-Sarah LaFleur the lovely creator of MM LaFleur was speaking at a Change-makers chat last year and she describes what it takes to succeed (and I would say that it’s what is required to be live your best life) this way:
+Sarah LaFleur, the lovely creator of MM LaFleur, was speaking at a Change-makers chat last year and she describes what it takes to succeed (and I would say that it’s what is required to do your Great Work) this way:

 Imagine that you are stranded on a deserted island and you want to swim to an island that docks cruise ships that you are pretty sure is “over there-ish”.
 Too far to see it exactly but you have a good feeling.
 You joyfully throw off your shoes, get down to your bathing suit and wade out into the warm water close to shore.
 “This isn’t too bad!”
 You say, with the naïvetée of the uninitiated.
 “It’s a good thing I took those swim lessons in 4th grade.”

 “Am I still swimming?
 I’m getting kind of tired.”
 You stop, and doggie paddle for a while to look around and see how far you’ve come.